Labernator/Mordheim/Mordheim-BorderTownBurning/Houserules.md

 18.)
 Warbands die nicht neutral/chaotic oder chaotic, deren Träger (Leader/Held, ) ein Chaos Artefakt tragen sind vom Thousand Voices-Fluch (Ld wird auf 4 herunter gesetzt) und stupidity betroffen.

-19).
+19.)
 Die Warband mit dem Objective "Tilean Merchant Caravan" darf sie in Ihrem Wagen befördern, der Wagen wird nicht stupid und ist nicht verflucht.

+20.)
+Der Text zu Double 6 (Runaway Horse) wird wie folgt geändert:

+ALT: In its saddlebags, you find a rain coat, a net, a couple of garlic cloves and D6 gold crowns.
+The horse can be kept of course, if the warband can find a use for it.

+NEU: In its saddlebags, you find a rain coat, a net, 2 garlic cloves and 2D6 gold crowns.